Frequently Asked Questions

-MySetAside (MSA) is a cloud based and mobile application that helps Small Businesses to identify and compete for Federal, State/Local Governments, and corporate subcontracting opportunities that are designated for small or specially designated organizations (for example, Veteran Owned, Service Disabled Veteran Owned, Minority Owned, 8(a), Hub Zone, etc.) to meet market goals for diversity and inclusion.
-MySetAside brings together all the set aside opportunities in one central place along with easy to use communication and tracking features to help small businesses win set-aside contract opportunities.
+MySetAside (MSA) is a cloud based and mobile application that helps Small Businesses to identify and compete for Federal, State andLocal Governments, and corporate subcontracting opportunities that are designated for small or specially designated organizations (for example, Veteran Owned, Service Disabled Veteran Owned, Minority Owned, 8(a), Hub Zone, etc.) to meet procurement goals for diversity and inclusion.
+MySetAside publishes set aside opportunities in one central place along with easy to use communication and tracking features that help small businesses win set-aside contract opportunities.

 2. What is SBA and what is their function?

-The U.S. Small Business Administration (SBA) was created in 1953 as an independent agency of the Federal Government to aid, counsel, assist and protect the interests of small business concerns.
+The U.S. Small Business Administration (SBA) was created in 1953 as an independent agency of the Federal Government.
+SBA’s mission is to aid, counsel, assist and protect the interests of small business concerns.
 As part of this mission, SBA seeks to preserve free competitive enterprise with further goals to maintain and strengthen the overall economy of our nation.
 The SBA recognizes that small business is critical to the health of the economy and to building America's future for competing in today's global marketplace.
-Although SBA has grown and evolved in the years since it was established in 1953, the bottom line mission remains the same to this day..
+Although SBA has grown and evolved in the years since it was established in 1953, the bottom line mission remains the same to this day.
 The SBA helps Americans start, build and grow businesses.
 Through an extensive network of field offices and partnerships with public and private organizations, SBA delivers its services to people throughout the United States, Puerto Rico, the U. S. Virgin Islands and Guam.

-One of the first steps in becoming a government contractor is to accurately determine if you can qualify as small under SBA size standards.
+One of the first steps in becoming a government contractor is to accurately determine if you can qualify as “small” under SBA size standards.
 In other words, you must be defined as a small business when submitting proposals for small business contracts.

-You can also use SBA Size Standards Tool to find out if you qualify as a small business.
+You can also use SBA Size Standards Tool to find out if you qualify as a small business

 4. What is a Federal contract?

-A federal contract is offered by the US government on continual basis through bids to small businesses, entrepreneurs and the reserved business categories under small disadvantaged and as well as under-privileged classifications including: 8(a), Woman-owned, Veteran Owned, SDVOSB and HUB Zone registered under SBA.
+A federal contract is offered by the U.S. government on a continual basis through bids to small businesses, entrepreneurs and the reserved business categories under small disadvantaged as well as under-privileged classifications including: 8(a) Business Development Program, Woman-owned, Veteran Owned, Service-Disabled Veteran-Owned Small Business Program (SDVOSB) and Historically Underutilized Business Zones (HUBZone) registered under SBA.

-- MSA provides easy to use links that enable rapid customization and solution development over a wide range of business environments and applications.
+MSA provides easy to use links that enable rapid customization and solution development over a wide range of business environments and applications.

 7. What is a DUNS Number?

-Before you can bid on government proposals, you need to obtain a Dun & Bradstreet, or D-U-N-S Number, a unique nine-digit identification number for each physical location of your business.
-D-U-N-S Number assignment is free for all businesses required to register with the federal government for contracts or grants.
+Before you can bid on government contracts and/or respond to a Request for Proposals (RFPs), you need to obtain a Dun & BradstreetD-U-N-S Number.
+D-U-N-S (data universal number system)is a unique nine-digit identification number assigned to each physical location of your business.
+D-U-N-S number assignment is free for all businesses required to register with the federal government for contracts or grants.

 8. What do I need to get my D-U-N-S Number?